openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 at the previously specified path.

-The Receiver would make the following request to the Issuer "https://tr.example.com" to obtain its Configuration information, since the Issuer contains no path component:
+The Receiver would make the following request to the Issuer "https://tr.example.com" to obtain its Transmitter Configuration Metadata, since the Issuer contains no path component:

 ~~~ http